 Boca Raton, Fl, - May 16, 2018 - Boca Raton Regional Hospital (BRRH) has received the American Heart

-the latest scientific evidence.
+guidelines based on the latest scientific evidence.

 The Hospital earned the award by meeting specific quality achievement measures